pranjaltale16/smartcode/README.md

 # smartcode

-An application based on VR technology to improve productivity
+An application based on VR technology to provide multiple workspaces and enhance a developer's productivity.